WORKING WITH SAG-AFTRA

-No. The SAG-AFTRA deposit CANNOT be used for payments to the SAG-AFTRA performers.
+No. The SAG bond CANNOT be used for payments to the SAG-AFTRA performers.
 It is merely held as "security" should the production company fail to comply with their SAG-AFTRA agreement.
 Please read the next question about the ABS Payroll Deposit so that you will understand the actual CASH requirements that you will need IN ADVANCE prior to the beginning of any filming.

-The ABS Entertainment Payroll deposit is NOT the same as the SAG-AFTRA deposit which is usually collected by SAG-AFTRA prior to the start of a production.
+The ABS Entertainment Payroll deposit is NOT the same as the SAG bond which is collected by SAG-AFTRA prior to the start of a production.
 In other words and IT IS REALLY IMPORTANT THAT YOU UNDERSTAND this concept:

-YOU ARE ACTUALLY "DOUBLE-PAYING" A PORTION OF YOUR PAYROLL IN ADVANCE PRIOR TO ANY FILMING!
+YOU ARE ACTUALLY "DOUBLE-PAYING" YOUR PAYROLL IN ADVANCE PRIOR TO ANY FILMING!

 THIS WILL AFFECT YOUR CASH FLOW REQUIREMENTS SO TAKE THIS INFORMATION INTO ACCOUNT WHEN MAKING YOUR BUDGET OR GETTING FUNDS FROM YOUR INVESTORS!

-Remember – you cannot use your SAG-AFTRA deposit towards the actual payroll costs.
-That money will have to "sit there" for weeks after the production cycle is completed until SAG-AFTRA releases it.
-You have to have enough CASH funds to cover both the SAG-AFTRA deposit PLUS the "real/actual" payroll.
+Remember – you cannot use your SAG bond towards the actual payroll costs.
+That money will have to "sit there" for months after the production cycle is completed until SAG-AFTRA releases it.
+You have to have enough CASH funds to cover both the SAG bond PLUS the "real/actual" payroll.